Survey and Systematization of 3D Object Detection Models and Methods: Detection Module

 \section{Detection Module}

-The detection module depicts the last stage of the pipeline.
-It uses the extracted features to perform the multi-task consisting of classification, localization along with the bounding box regression, and object orientation determination.
+The detection module depicts the final stage of the pipeline.
+It uses the extracted features to perform the multi-task consisting of classification, localization along with the bounding box regression and object orientation determination.

-Early 3DOD approaches either relied on (i) \textit{template and keypoint matching algorithms}, such as matching 3D CAD models to the scene (Section~\ref{section:Detection Module_Template_Keypoint_matching}), or (ii) suggested handcrafted SVM-classifiers using \textit{sliding window approaches} (Section~\ref{section:Detection Module_Sliding Window}).
+Early 3DOD approaches either relied on (i) \textit{template and keypoint matching algorithms}, such as matching 3D CAD models to the scene (Section~\ref{section:Detection Module_Template_Keypoint_matching}) or (ii) suggested handcrafted SVM-classifiers using \textit{sliding window approaches} (Section~\ref{section:Detection Module_Sliding Window}).